linode/docs/docs/databases/elasticsearch/Visualize-Apache-Web-Server-Logs-using-Elastic-Stack-on-Debian-8.md

         sudo apt-get install -y -t jessie-backports openjdk-8-jre-headless ca-certificates-java

 4. Make sure your system is using the updated version of Java.
-Run the following command and choose `java-8-openjdk-amd64/jre/bin/java` from the dialogue menu that opens.
+Run the following command and choose `java-8-openjdk-amd64/jre/bin/java` from the dialogue menu that opens:

         sudo update-alternatives --config java